readium/lcp-specs/releases/lcp/index.md

 | `name` | The User’s name | String | No |
 | `encrypted` | A list of which user object values are encrypted in this License Document | Array of one or more strings matching the above names or an extension | Yes, if encryption is used for any field |

-In addition to these user information, this specification introduces the [LCP User Fields Registry](#informative-references).
-All official user fields used in the License Document and declared in official LCP specification documents <b class="rfc">must</b> be referenced in the registry.
+In addition to these user information, this specification introduces the [LCP User Fields Registry](#informative-references), in which all user fields defined in this specification are referenced.

 As with rights, The `user` object <b class="rfc">may</b> be extended to include any number of implementor-specific fields.
 Each extension field <b class="rfc">must</b> be identified by a URI controlled by the implementor.